JoetheManHowie/alpha_WarHammer/README.md

 ## How to use this code

-- First download: Make_a_warhammer_PC.py, Dice.py, career_table.pickle, hair_table.pickle, classes_table.pickle , eye_table.pickle, RandTalent_table.pickle
+- First download all the file to one directory on your machine
+- Before you make your character run the following: `./pickle_WH_data.py`
+- you should now have five .pickle files in your repository.
+- Do the above once, then you are free to run the following to generate random characters.
-- Second: run the following command to generate a character `./Make_a_warhammer_PC.py --race='Wood Elf' --career='Witch Hunter' --pdf=myNewCharacter.pdf > myNewCharacter.txt`
+- `./Make_a_warhammer_PC.py --race='Wood Elf' --career='Witch Hunter' --pdf=myNewCharacter.pdf > myNewCharacter.txt`
 - the three arguments can be changed or left blank.
 - the last part of thr line saves the output to a txt file